Hulu Langat District: Places of interest

 Hulu Langat town is famous for its durians.
 This town is also popular for its recreational activities and natural surroundings.
 Due to its near location to the city of Kuala Lumpur Hulu Langat is a popular spot to the local tourist for recreational activities.
 Among the popular spots of eco-tourism are the Sungai Gabai Waterfalls, the Semenyih Water Reservoir and the Congkak River Forest Recreational Center.
 Another latest hot spot for tourism is the Sungai Lopoh, located at 22nd Mile of Jalan Hulu Langat and the Kuala Lumpur Look Out Point Tourist Complex, located at Jalan Ampang–Hulu Langat.
-Near Sungai Lui, Hulu Langat lays a famous Malay residents named Shahid Ramlee Mansion, which was once before settled by Tan Sri P.Ramlee, Malaysia 70s famous actor.